-The first thing you should look for when perusing sunglasses is to ensure they block out 100% of ultraviolet rays.
-Most people hardly pay attention to this and don’t even bother to read the tags on a pair of sunglasses before buying.
+The first thing you should look for Most people hardly pay attention to this and don't even bother to read the tags on a pair of sunglasses before buying.
 It is important that you purchase sunglasses that fully block 100% of UV rays to ensure they provide adequate eye protection.
-You should note the darkness of the sunglasses doesn’t affect the amount of UV rays that it blocks out, so don’t assume that darker sunglasses are better for your eyes.
+You should note the darkness of the sunglasses doesn't affect the amount of UV rays that it blocks out, so don't assume that darker sunglasses are better for your eyes.

 Next, it is better to choose oversized sunglasses as opposed to smaller ones.
 Larger sunglasses provide better coverage and protection for your eyes.
 Also, wrap around sunglasses are highly recommended since they help prevent sunlight from entering around the side of the sunglasses.
 Oversized sunglasses are also in-style, so there is definitely a dual benefit by purchasing this type.

 Another feature that you should look for when shopping for sunglasses is to make sure it is polarized.
 This means that it reduces glare from reflective surfaces, making activities such as driving much easier.
 Note that this feature doesn't provide more protection from the sun, but can help improve your natural sight.

 Note that price shouldn't be a factor when choosing a pair of sunglasses.
 Glasses that offer both 100% UV protection and are polarized, are not necessarily expensive.
 Of course, if you want to get specific brands or designer glasses, then these will cost a few hundred dollars.